wmoraisoliveira/wmoraisoliveira/README.md

 <tr>
 <td width="60%" valign="top">

-## 🚀 About me
+## 🧑🏻‍💻 About me

-💻 Frontend Developer specialized in React (TypeScript), building modern, scalable and performance-driven interfaces.
+💻 Frontend Developer React (TypeScript), building modern, scalable and performance-driven interfaces.

-🏗️ I work with React 19, React Query and an in-house design system — and occasionally venture into the backend with .NET and Azure Functions when needed.
+🏗️ I work with React 19, React Query, and an in-house design system — occasionally stepping into the backend with .NET and Azure Functions when needed.

 🎓 **Systems Analysis and Development**